How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 Anyone who is a legal heir above 18 years and holds a CNIC can apply for transfer with the required documents.

-How much does inheritance property transfer cost you?
+How much does a property transfer by inheritance cost you?

-To process the change in title of property you’re required to pay the following:
+To process the change in the title of the property, you’re required to pay the following:

-• Transfer Fee (Some societies/authorities receive half the ongoing transfer fee while others have fixed the amount.
-The CDA charge the same transfer fee for all types of properties for transferring the property in the name of legal heirs amounting to Rs.5000/- (Five Thousand only).
+• Transfer Fee (Some societies/authorities receive half the ongoing transfer fee, while others have fixed the amount.
+The CDA charges a transfer fee for all property types.
+This fee is Rs.5000/- (Five Thousand only) for transferring property to legal heirs.

 • Inheritance Property Transfer Taxes (No taxes applicable except Registry charges and stamp duty)